guilhermejccavalcanti/ASE-PAPER-795/docker-sesame/README.md

 To run the experiment, use the following command:

-`gradle run --args="-i injectors.S3MWithCSDiffMiningModule projects.csv Results"`
+`gradle run --args="-i injectors.S3MWithCSDiffMiningModule -s 12/21/2019 -u 10/23/2021 projects.csv Results"`

+> The `-s` flag sets a starting date to mine the repositories, while the `-u` flag sets the finish date.

 > `projects.csv` is the file containing our sample projects' GitHub repositories, located in the `/miningframework/` folder from this replication package.

 > `Results` is a folder generated during the execution of the experiment.

+> Note that a single run may take several hours to finish (e.g., it takes about 3 hours on a Ryzen 7800X3D with 32GB DDR5).

 #### To Copy the Result Files to Your Machine: